jb923/xupreme-frontend/README.md

 # ***<img src='./src/assets/Xupreme-logo.png' width='100px'/> Xupreme***

-## Xupreme, a full stack fashion eCommerce platform!
+## Xupreme is a full stack fashion eCommerce platform!

 Xupreme is a full stack eCommerce website that emphasizes a user-friendly UI/UX, which allows you to browse the shop with ease and style.